top of page

 Negotiation Willingness

 Sometimes, the other party simply doesn’t want to settle.
-If there is a disagreement about the liability or the amount of the settlement, it can delay the resolution.
+If there is a disagreement over liability or the amount of the settlement, it can delay resolution.
 You may need to go back and forth multiple times to reach an agreement.
 Some parties are quicker to negotiate, but others may drag their feet, prolonging the claim.
 Negotiation skills on both sides will play a crucial role in how quickly the matter is resolved.

 When Lawsuits Are Involved: A More Lengthy Process